->The holidays bring abundant gifts, many of which are intangible.
+The holidays bring abundant gifts, many of which are intangible.
 Love.
+Togetherness.
 Generosity.
 Faith.
 Family.
-But unfortunately, for many of us, poor health is also on that list.
+Connectedness.
+Laughter.
+Joy.
+And, unfortunately for many, poor health.

-Other trends that should lead you to speak to your physician about your emotional health include:
+Dr. Baker notes some other signals to speak to your physician about your emotional health:

 - Overindulging in any unhealthy food or drink